yvg/yvg.github.io/blog/src/md/stop-human-approval-in-pull-requests-for-better-collaboration.md

 - **Collaborate in real-time**
 - **Focus on one task at a time**

 I realise each of these principles could be a blog post on its own, and if time permits, I will explore them in the future.

-For now, I hope I have sparked some curiosity and that you will question the status quo in your organisation.
+For now, I hope I have sparked some curiosity and that you will experiment with these ideas in your team.

 ## Further inspiration